oasisprotocol/old-docs/src/operators/incentives-proposal.md

   During this time, staked tokens are at risk of getting slashed for double-signing and do not accrue rewards during this time.

-* **Consensus Voting power**: During the staking competition, we plan to run various tests to help us determine whether to distribute consensus voting power on the network through a stake-weighted system or to leverage a non-weighted, flat voting approach.
-Expect more here in the future.
+* **Consensus Voting power**: The current voting power mechanism is stake- weighted.
+In this model, the network will require signatures by validators representing +⅔ of the total stake of the committee to sign a block.

 ### Delegation